mbunkus/graylog-sophos-utm-syslog-extractors/README.md

    extractors` button.
 3. In the upper right click on `Actions` and select `Import extractors`.
-4. Copy & paste the extractors from the JSON file in this repository.
+4. Copy & paste the extractors from the [`extractors.json`](extractors.json) file in this repository.
 5. Optionally use the `Sort extractors` button after importing them.
 Like stated above, make sure the `Syslog field "message"` extractor is the last one run.